Did Sgr cause the vertical waves in the solar neighbourhood?: Comparing to Sagittarius

 So far we have discussed a simple yet realistic model of the asymmetry.
 We have also looked at the resulting asymmetry in realistic models of the Milky Way's gravitational field and of the local stellar distribution function in \secname \ref{sec:MWmodels}.
 However, we have not yet fully investigated how this model could be applied to all the possible orbits and mass models of the Sagittarius dwarf galaxy.
 To do this, we combine the orbit investigation of \secname \ref{sec:sgr_orbit} with the realistic Milky-Way models of \secname \ref{sec:sgr_model} to investigate the full array of asymmetries that could be caused by Sgr.
 As mentioned in the previous section, using realistic orbits for Sagittarius and a more realistic disc potential and distribution function in our model, we are able to compare our results to the \emph{Gaia} asymmetry measured in \citet{ME} to determine whether or not we should blame Sgr for the observed perturbation to the vertical disc or not.

 We found in \secname \ref{sec:sgr_orbit} that the relationship between time since passing through the mid-plane and the velocity at which Sgr passed through the midplane is highly correlated.
 In this section, for each of the 15 combinations of Sgr models and Milky Way models mentioned in \secname \ref{sec:sgr_orbit}, we choose 10 representative orbits to show the asymmetries resulting from these Sgr orbits.
-We do this by binning along $v_{z,\mathrm{through}}$ at which Sgr went through the mid-plane such that each bin contains 1001 orbits.
+We do this by binning along the velocity at which Sgr went through the mid-plane, $v_{z,\mathrm{through}}$, such that each bin contains 1001 orbits.
 From there, for each bin, we choose the orbit with the median value in $v_{\mathrm{z,\mathrm{through}}}$.
 We then integrate these ten orbits from present day back through two pericentres to the apocentre. \figurename \ref{fig:Sgr_Asym} shows the asymmetries for the different representative orbits for each model as well as the real asymmetry measured by \emph{Gaia}.
-Clearly, as the Sgr models run from heavier to lighter, the amplitude of the asymmetry decreases as expected.
-We also see that the amplitude of the asymmetry decreases as we move from faster velocities (red) to slower velocities (blue) as Sgr passes through the disc.
-This trend is also present in the mean vertical velocities.
+Excluding some outliers, as the Sgr models run from heavier to lighter, the amplitude of the asymmetry decreases as expected.
+The outliers arise when the period of the satellites orbit matches the rotational period of the Sun around the centre of the Milky Way.
+This happens constructively to the second fastest orbit in MWP14-2 and destructively to the three fastest orbits in MWP14-3.
+We also see that the wavelength of the asymmetry increases as we move from faster velocities (red) to slower velocities (blue) as Sgr passes through the disc.
+This trend is not affected by the rotational period of the Sun like the amplitude and changes consistently across all models.
+Though not shown here, the median vertical velocity from the model also does not match for any combination of Milky-Way and Sgr models.
+The amplitude of the mean vertical velocity in the model is consistently too small relative to the observed mean velocity by an order of magnitude or more.
 It is also evident that none of the models match the observed asymmetry.
-This is most evident when you compare the period of the observations to the period of the asymmetry in the models.
-Those that look at all comparable to the observed asymmetry, such as the fastest orbit in MWP14-3 with Sgr 4 and 5, actually have a period twice that of the observed asymmetry, which is why they appear out of phase.
+The most promising of the models is the second fastest Sgr passage (dark orange) with Sgr mass model 4 and Milky Way potential MWP14-3.
+However, while the perturbation wavelength matches within 0.7 kpc of the mid-plane, it does not match further out.
+The amplitude also does not match the observed asymmetries.
+Finally, when we look at the mean vertical velocity of the model, both the amplitude and the perturbation wavelength don't match the observations.
+We will discuss why changing parameters of the disc could not ameliorate the match between observations and the model in \secname \ref{sec:match}.